top of page

 • What fact was suppressed

-Absence of foundational ingredients renders Section 74 proceedings void ab initio
+The assessment order merely reproduced allegations without analysis.
+The absence of foundational ingredients renders Section 74 proceedings void ab initio.

 Circular Trading Allegations Cannot Be Based on Presumptions